 As some of you know low carb cookies can come out kinda–different.
 They may be the most difficult baking problem that healthy recipe creators experience.
 In general, they can be dry or soggy, rubbery or crumbly, and the list goes on…

-When converting this recipe to a low carb, sugar-free cookie I took special care to consider the texture that a good cake type cookie should have by not changing the bulk of the ingredients any more than I had to, but instead just replaced ingredients measure per measure when possible.
+When converting this recipe for Sugar Free Carrot Cake Cookies from a gluten-packed sugary one to a low carb cookie I took special care to consider the texture that a good cake type cookie should have by not changing the bulk of the ingredients any more than I had to, but instead just replaced ingredients measure per measure when possible.

 - 1/2 cup unsalted butter, softened